Sirus12023/FuelTheft_backend_TEMP/README.md

 3. **Configure environment**
    - Create a `.env` file in the root directory.
-   - Set your PostgreSQL connection string:
+   - Set your PostgreSQL connection string and other environment variables.
+   - (Optional) Run `npx prisma dev` to help generate the database URL.
      ```
      DATABASE_URL="postgresql://username:password@localhost:5432/fuel_theft_db"
      PORT=3000